 This post highlights three content-focused strategies for building an audience-first website.
 Spoiler: To forge an emotional connection with your audience, focus on the core values and ideals that define your institution.
 Express those values in written stories, engaging videos, and impactful photography to engage your audience emotionally.

-Amy Weiss Content Strategist As a content strategist, Amy writes clear, persuasive, and engaging digital content to meet the needs of site visitors and satisfy clients’ business objectives.
+Amy Weiss Director of Web Content Services As the director of web content services, Amy writes clear, persuasive, and engaging digital content to meet the needs of site visitors and satisfy clients’ business objectives.
 Part of mStoner’s interdisciplinary creative team, Amy develops brand-focused content strategy priorities for colleges and universities informed by primary research, UX findings, content audits, and competitor analyses.